Mounting Porgy and Bess without our chorus – the true heart of the Catfish Row community.

 Partnering with the American Guild of Musical Artists (AGMA) and the Louisiana Philharmonic Orchestra (LPO), the opera company has found a way to offer a paid musical opportunity to 24 singers who would have been hired as the core ensemble for Porgy and Bess.
 They instead have joined their voices for the Lacrimosa movement from Mozart’s Requiem, accompanied by the LPO under the baton of Maestro Robert Lyall.
 The performance, recorded at the Esplanade Studios, will serve as the soundtrack for a filmed tribute by Crista Rock to New Orleanians lost to COVID-19.

-The vocal ensemble, prepared by Chorus Master Carol Rausch, consists of current and former members of the New Orleans Opera Chorus, students and alumni of Loyola University, students and alumni of Xavier University, faculty members from these institutions and Nicholls State University, and members of OperaCréole.
+The vocal ensemble, prepared by Chorus Master Carol Rausch, consists of current and former members of the New Orleans Opera Chorus, guest soloists, students and alumni of Loyola University, students and alumni of Xavier University, faculty members from these institutions and Nicholls State University, and members of OperaCréole.
 Founded by Givonna Joseph and Aria Mason after the 2010 production of Porgy and Bess and recognizing the need to spotlight the amazing pool of Black classical vocalists in the city, OperaCréole researches and performs lost or rarely performed works by composers of African descent.

 New Orleans Opera

-Carol Rausch, chorus master
+Carol Rausch, Chorus Master

 Joel C. Dyson